 Mt.
 Kumgang is one of North Korea's 5 Celebrated Mountains.

 Beyond celestial beings, the mountain has attracted generations of travellers from Korea and beyond.

 The Mt.
-Kumgang mountain range is a must-see for any foreign tourist visiting Kangwon Province and has been a centre for inter-Korean cooperation as the only area in North Korea which was accessible to South Korean tourists.
+Kumgang mountain range is a must-see for any foreign tourist visiting Kangwon Province and has been a centre for inter-Korean cooperation as for many years it was the only area in North Korea which was accessible to South Korean tourists.

-Until 2008 this area was open to tourist from South Korea who flocked to the area in huge numbers.
+Until 2008 this area was open to tourists from South Korea who flocked to the area in huge numbers.

 Whilst the shops and facilities at the site are now all closed, it is interesting to take a look at the old shopping area and former circus.

 A charming green-water coastal lagoon lined with pine forests.

 Named after the ‘three day’ (sam-il) visit of a king during feudal times to take in the beauty of the area.
 A buoy floating in the lagoon marks the spot where Kim Jong Suk, the mother of Kim Jong Il, showed off her marksmanship skills.